Dynamic programming on bipartite tree decompositions: Definitions

 {\bf 4 $\Rightarrow$ 1:} Let $G'$ be a subgraph of $G$ and $E'$ be an edge cut of $G'$ such that $H$ can be obtained by contracting $E'$ in $G'$.
 Let $E''=E(G')\setminus E'$.
-Let $G''$ be a graph obtained from $G'$ by removing edges in $E'$ such that every connected component of $G'\setminus E''$ is a spanning tree.
+Let $G''$ be a graph obtained from $G'$ by removing edges in $E'$ such that every connected component of $G''\setminus E''$ is a spanning tree.
 Then there is an $H$-expansion $\eta$ in $G$ such that $\bigcup\eta=G''$ and the edges of $\eta$ are exactly the edges in $E''$.
 Let $(X_1,X_2)$ be the partition of $V(G')$ witnessing the edge cut $E'$.
 Then, if we give color 1 to the vertices of $X_1$ and color 2 to the vertices of $X_2$, there is a proper 2-coloring of every node of $\eta$ and each edge of $\eta$ is monochromatic. \end{proof}

-An $H$-expansion for which one of the statements of \autoref{odd-eq} is true is called an \emph{odd $H$-expansion}.
-Using statement 3, we say that such an $H$-expansion in $G$ \emph{preserves cycle parity}.
+An $H$-expansion for which one of the statements of \autoref{odd-eq} is true is called an \emph{odd $H$-expansion} (see \autoref{fig_odd-minor} for an illustration).
+Using Statement 3, we say that such an $H$-expansion in $G$ \emph{preserves cycle parity}.
 If there is an $H$-expansion in $G$, then we say that $H$ is an \emph{odd-minor} of $G$.
 Note that if $H$ is an odd-minor of $G$, then $H$ is a minor of $G$.
 However, the opposite does not always hold.
-For instance, $K_3$ is not an odd-minor of $C_4$.
+For instance, $K_3$ is a minor of $C_4$, but is not an odd-minor of $C_4$.
 We say that a graph $G$ is \emph{$H$-odd-minor-free} if $G$ excludes the graph $H$ as an odd-minor.
 In particular, observe that bipartite graphs are exactly the $K_3$-odd-minor-free graphs and that the forests are exactly the $\{K_3,C_4\}$-odd-minor-free graphs.